 Since November 2006, a super deduction equal to 150% is allowed per year for qualifying direct R&D costs.
-The incentive is contained in section 11D of the Income Tax Act, No. 58 of 1962 (Income Tax Act).
-As a result of amendments to section 11D that took effect on 1 October 2012, taxpayers must obtain preapproval of projects from an R&D Adjudication Committee in order to qualify for the super deduction.
+The incentive is contained in Section 11D of the Income Tax Act, No. 58 of 1962 (Income Tax Act).
+As a result of amendments to Section 11D that took effect on 1 October 2012, taxpayers must obtain preapproval of projects from an R&D Adjudication Committee to qualify for the super deduction.
 If a company is in an assessed loss position, the additional deduction will increase the assessed loss.
-The loss can be used against future taxable income, and can be carried forward indefinitely.
+The loss can be used against future taxable income and can be carried forward indefinitely.

 The super deduction is applicable for current and future investments.
 Since the preapproval process was introduced, retrospective claims can only be included in tax returns covering periods before October 2012.
-Once tax returns have been assessed they prescribe after three years.
-Preapproval needs to be obtained from the the R&D Adjudication Committee; upon approval, certain expenditures incurred on the approved project(s), applicable from the date of filing the application, will be eligible for the additional 50% deduction at the time of filing the tax return.
-In order to claim the incentive, an application needs to be filed with the DST.
-Only expenditures incurred from the date of filing the application are eligible for the additional 50% deduction.
+Once tax returns have been assessed, they prescribe after three years.
+Preapproval needs to be obtained from the Department of Science and Technology (DST); upon approval, certain expenditures incurred on the approved project(s), applicable from the date of filing the application, will be eligible for the additional 50% deduction at the time of filing the tax return.